porterclev/parking-app/docs/doc.md

 ### Introduction
-(Introduce the software project, its goals, and the problem it aims to solve)
+(Introduce the software project, its goals, and the problem it aims to solve) parking-app is an application that helps users conveniently find and reserve parking spots in advance, reducing the time spent searching for parking.
+The system provides real-time availability updates, secure reservations, and user-friendly payment options.

 ### Project Overview
 "parking-app" is a web-based inventory management system designed for small businesses.
 It streamlines inventory tracking, order management, and reporting.